ncatlab/nlab-content/pages/6/2/1/4/4126/content.md

 +-- {: .num_remark}
 ###### Remark

-This has the following equivalent reformulation, which is crucial for the sheaf-theoretic interpretation discussed below.
+This has the following equivalent reformulation, which is crucial for the [[sheaf and topos theory|sheaf-theoretic]] interpretation discussed below.

 Observed that if $\hat{A}_{1}$ and $\hat{A}_{2}$ commute, then it follows from the [[spectral theorem]] that there exists an operator $\hat{C}$ and [[continuous functions]] $h_{1}$ and $h_{2}$ such that $\hat{A}_{1}=h_{1}(\hat{C})$ and $\hat{A}_{2}=h_{2}(\hat{C})$.
 Then the [[axiom]] FUNC in def. \ref{Valuation} implies that a valuation satisfies